 About The Blog

 The food I love to cook is vegetarian, seasonal, local and ethical, as well as colourful, smile-inducing and nourishing.
-I am inspired constantly by the creativity and ingenuity of the cooks and chefs around the world who generously share their discoveries in cook books, magazines, and blogs.
-I will, with a very gladdened heart, credit these artists and share links and photos as much as I can.
+I am inspired constantly by the creativity and ingenuity of the plant-based cooks and chefs around the world who generously share their creations in cook books, magazines, social media and blogs.

 My name is Jenny.
 In 2005 I came to NZ from London UK, to participate in a 10-day silent meditation retreat at the Te Moata Retreat Centre – it changed my life!
-Turning my back on a career in advertising, I became a professional cook and soon afterwards moved permanently (so to speak) to NZ.
-I’ve cooked for numerous Retreat Centres around the world, including Jamyang (London, UK) The Abbey (Oxfordshire, UK), Mahamudra (NZ), Chenrezig (Australia), Mana Retreat Centre (NZ), Chandrakirti (NZ), Wangapeka Retreat Centre (NZ), plus the wonderful Riverside Cafe & Community (NZ) where I spent 3 happy years as the Head Chef.
+Turning my back on a career in advertising, I became a professional cook and a student of the dharma simultaneously, and soon afterwards moved permanently (so to speak) to NZ.
+I’ve cooked for numerous Retreat Centres around the world, including Jamyang (London, UK), The Abbey (Oxfordshire, UK), Mahamudra (NZ), Chenrezig (Australia), Mana Retreat Centre (NZ), Chandrakirti (NZ), Wangapeka Retreat Centre (NZ), plus the wonderful Riverside Cafe & Community (NZ) where I spent 3 happy years as the Head Chef.
 I am currently the Head Chef at Aro Hā Retreat & Wellness Centre, in the foothills of the southern alps in the South Island of New Zealand, near Queenstown.

 *Kōshō Uchiyama Rōshi, ‘How to Cook Your Life’, 1983